Employee Vetting Process: How To More Effectively Verify Applicant Information When Hiring

 - Criminal Records – There were several instances in the study where it was found that individuals were intentionally lying about criminal histories.
 In some cases, they were even changing the spelling of their name or date of birth to avoid detection.

-- Inflated Job Titles and Salaries – Some individuals tend to get a bit too creative with job titles, to make prior work experience look better than it is.
-These are usually instances of soft fraud, in that someone will give the accurate employer, but give themselves a more responsible job title hoping that it won’t be verified.
+- Inflated Job Titles and Salaries – With regard to employment history, some individuals tend to get a bit too creative with job titles.
+They make prior work experience look better than it was.
+These are usually instances of soft fraud, in that someone will give an accurate employer name, but give themselves a more responsible job title, hoping that it won’t be verified.

 These types of lies can usually be easily discovered with just a little bit of legwork.
 But often, by the time these false statements are uncovered, the hiring manager has already made a decision.
 That’s why these basic checks should be done not after you decide to hire someone, but before you even decide to interview them.